Sim racing: Emergence of sim racing genre (1989–1997)

-The next major milestone was the 1992 release of Formula One Grand Prix (AKA World Circuit in some markets) by MicroProse, also developed by Geoff Crammond.
+The next major milestone was the 1992 release of Formula One Grand Prix by MicroProse, also developed by Geoff Crammond.
 This moved the genre along significantly.
 Multiplayer was made possible by allowing different drivers to take turns, and racers could also hook up their machines for racing via a null modem cable.
 This only allowed two drivers to race.
 Leagues emerged where drivers would submit records of their single player races to compare with other drivers.
-This is the first sim in which drafting/slip streaming was possible.
+LFRS (Little Formula Racing Series) included 22 two teams consisting of drivers from around the world racing various classes of sim racing in open and restricted setups.
+Drivers were required to download event specific setup files for each class, to monitor frame rates and apply a checksum to prevent tampering.
+Drivers saved their race and uploaded to the LFRS server where race results determined overall positions.
+This is the first sim in which drafting was possible.

 Papyrus followed up Indy 500 with IndyCar Racing in 1993 and F1GP was surpassed in all areas.
 Papyrus later released more tracks and a final expansion included the Indianapolis track plus a paintkit.
 Now drivers could easily customize their cars.
 IndyCar Racing sold around 300,000 copies.
 The first variant of Papyrus' NASCAR Racing series was launched in 1994.
 In SVGA (640×480) it pushed the PCs of the time to the limit.
 Suddenly a resolution of 320×200 seemed a poor option and NASCAR Racing was the race sim of choice for anyone with a capable PC, particularly in North America.
 It was the first sim where cars no longer looked like boxes.
 It keyed in on sophisticated physics modeling.
 NASCAR Racing sold over one million units.
 Moreover, the first real online racing started with NASCAR Racing using the "Hawaii" dial-in servers and it was not uncommon for these early sim racers to have $300 to $1500 phone bills.
 Online racing had seen its first true realization, and to many, this was the dawn of "real" sim racing.